Uniform convergence to the Airy line ensemble: Last passage percolation in other environments

 \end{enumerate} \end{corollary}

 \begin{proof} We first show that (i) implies (ii).
 We convert the Poisson processes into weights on a lattice by counting points in small intervals.
-As long as the intervals are small enough so that there is at most one Poisson point per column, the lattice and the Poisson lines last passage values match.
+Symbolically, given a partition of $\mathbb{R^+}$, $0<s_1<s_2 < \ldots $, we can define $P_{i,j} = F_j(s_{i})-F_j(s_{i-1})$.
+Because the $F_j$ are independent Poisson processes, each $P_{i,j}$ is an independent Poisson random variable and we can consider last passage values in the grid $P_{i,j}$.
+As long as the intervals are small enough so that there is at most one Poisson point per column (i.e. For all $i$ in a large range, we have $\sum_{j=1}^n P_{i,j} \leq 1$), the lattice and the Poisson lines last passage values are exactly equal by definition.
+It will be more convenient to consider last passage values in this discrete grid because this will allow us to use the results we've already developed for discrete lattices.